-Expansion Vessels: The water heater has an expansion vessel fitted
+Expansion Vessels: There is 1 x expansion vessel

 Water Softeners: N/A

 2. SUMMARY OF RECOMMENDATIONS and RISK RATING

 This Risk Assessment has been carried out in order to ascertain the possible risk of contracting Legionellosis, including Legionnaires' disease, from water systems and to identify the maintenance activities required to control or prevent the risk from Legionella, including any remedial works that may be required to improve upon the findings of this assessment.